across our groups and network

 Location: Nioka, 233 West Triangle Rd, Springhurst.

-Friday the 4th of May, from: 11.30pm to 2.00 pm with a light lunch provided.
+Friday the 4th of July, from: 11.30pm to 2.00 pm with a light lunch provided.

 Want to learn more about cultural burning?
 The Mid Ovens Landcare Consortium and the Springhurst & Byawatha Hills Landcare Group are collaborating with local traditional owners to undertake a cultural and regenerative burn on a local property.
 We will be using traditional burning as a management tool.
 We will also give a background to cultural burning, then apply fire to an area of native woodland.